AdobeDocs/workfront.de-DE/help/quicksilver/planning/requests/create-request-form.md

   >[!NOTE]
   >
-  ><span class="preview">In der Vorschau-Umgebung ersetzt die Registerkarte Einstellungen die Registerkarte Konfiguration.</span>
+  ><span class="preview">In der Vorschau-Umgebung hat die Registerkarte Einstellungen die Registerkarte Konfiguration ersetzt.</span>
   <!--* <span class="preview">The **Automations** tab allows you to automate what will occur based on features of the request made with the form.</span>-->

 #### Einrichten von Formulardetails